Symbolic link: Storage

-This method was slow and an inefficient use of disk-space on small systems.
-An improvement, called fast symlinks, allowed storage of the target path within the data structures used for storing file information on disk (inodes).
-This space normally stores a list of disk block addresses allocated to a file.
-Thus, symlinks with short target paths are accessed quickly.
+To enhance storage space and performance, the fast symlink allowed storage of the target path within the data structures used for storing file information on disk (inodes).
+This space stores a list of disk block addresses allocated to a file.
+Thus, symbolic links with short target paths are accessed quickly.
 Systems with fast symlinks often fall back to using the original method if the target path exceeds the available inode space.
-The original style is retroactively termed a slow symlink.
+The original style was retroactively termed a slow symlink.
 It is also used for disk compatibility with other or older versions of operating systems.

 Although storing the link value inside the inode saves a disk block and a disk read, the operating system still needs to parse the path name in the link, which always requires reading additional inodes and generally requires reading other, and potentially many, directories, processing both the list of files and the inodes of each of them until it finds a match with the link's path components.
-Only when a link points to a file in the same directory do "fast symlinks" provide significantly better performance than other symlinks.
+Only when a link points to a file in the same directory do "fast symlinks" provide significantly better performance than other symbolic links.

-The vast majority of POSIX-compliant implementations use fast symlinks.
-However, the POSIX standard does not require the entire set of file status information common to regular files to be implemented for symlinks.
-This allows implementations to use other solutions, such as storing symlink data in directory entries.

-The file system permissions of a symbolic link are not used; the access modes of the target file are controlled by the target file's own permissions.
-Some operating systems, such as FreeBSD, offer the ability to modify file permissions and filesystem attributes of a symbolic link, through lchmod and lchflags system calls respectively.

-The reported size of a symlink is the number of characters in the path it points to.

-Error handling

-A traditional Unix filesystem has a tree structure, however symbolic links allow it to contain loops.

-Microsoft Windows
+Windows

+Microsoft Windows support symbolic links in the NTFS and ReFS file systems, as well as the Windows kernel namespace.

+NTFS junctions and volume mount points

+Starting with Windows 2000, NTFS supports junction points, also known as soft links.
+Junction points are similar to symbolic links, but only link to other directories, not files.
+They are implemented via NTFS reparse points.
+Windows 7 and Vista support a maximum of 31 reparse points for a given path (i.e. any given path can have at most 31 redirections before Windows gives up).

+Also starting with 2000, NTFS supports volume mount points.
+Normally, Windows volumes are assigned a drive letter.
+Volume mount points act like a symbolic link to the root of another volume that is not assigned a drive letter.